MANAPIE/pieporter/readme.md

 Search through the search engine,<br>
 And report the results via email with a CSV file.<br>

-If the immediate previous search result exists, report contains only new items.<br>
+If previous search results exist, report contains only new items.<br>
+You can configure how many recent results to compare against.<br>
 (By the way, CSV file has all results.)

 ---